 However, because the geodetic datums were different, the resulting projected coordinates will also be different.

 In this case, a datum transformation is necessary.
-Be mindful about geographic transformations and how to choose the right one,
+Be mindful of geographic transformations and how to choose the right one.